Bangladesh factory owner to plead innocent in deadly blaze case

 Nine people were arrested, including the owner of the building for that accident, the world’s deadliest industrial disaster after the Bhopal gas leak accident in India in 1984.

-The Tazreen fire tragedy put a spotlight on global retailers that source clothes from Bangladesh, where labor costs were then as little as $37 a month for some workers.
+The Tazreen fire tragedy put a spotlight on global retailers that source clothes from Bangladesh, where labour costs were then as little as $37 a month for some workers.

 Hossain was held captive in his office by angry workers at another of his factories for more than 18 hours in October until he paid a promised bonus, just one incident in a long-running confrontation this year between management and workers over pay.